dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 .. image:: /assets/images/docs/github-repo-settings.png

-You may not have access to this page if you are not an administrator of your GitHub organization, :ref:`but you may still be able to see if it installed. <view github app permissions hack>`
+You may not have access to this page if you are not an administrator of your GitHub organization, :ref:`but you may still be able to see if it installed. <view github app permissions hack>` :ref:`(back to top) <topGHAFAQ>`

 How do I configure the GitHub App across multiple repositories?
 ------------------------------------------------------------------
 GitHub Apps can be installed on either an a user level, or an organizational level.
 If you installed the app for your own repos that are not in an organization, you will be able to verify the Dockstore GitHub App is installed by clicking "Applications" in the left menu in your GitHub settings.
 Our app, along with any others you may have installed, will be there.
-Clicking the "configure" button will allow you to adjust which repos the app has access to.
+Clicking the "configure" button will allow you to adjust which repos the app has access to. :ref:`(back to top) <topGHAFAQ>`

 .. _view github app permissions hack: